Argument between father, son leads to hours-long standoff, one dead

 SIERRA VISTA, AZ (KOLD News 13) - One man is dead after an hours-long standoff with police officers, according to the Sierra Vista Police Department.
 The incident ended around 4:35 p.m.
 Tuesday, March 5.

-SWAT from the SVPD was able to get inside the home on Greenbriar Road and they found a man dead from an apparent gunshot wound, according to the SVPD.
+SWAT from the SVPD was able to get inside the home on Greenbriar Road, where they found a man dead from a self-inflicted gunshot wound, according to the SVPD.

 The man had been arguing with his father, who was in a wheelchair.
-According to officers the son pulled out a gun and shot off a round, though he reportedly had not been aiming at his father.
+According to officers the son pulled out a gun and fired a shot, though he reportedly had not been aiming at his father.

-When officers arrived at the scene the father had been attempting to leave, they were able to get him out.
+When officers arrived at the scene the father had been trying to leave the home, they were able to get him out.

+The investigation into this incident is ongoing and anyone with information relevant to the case is urged to contact SVPD Detective Thomas Ransford at (520) 452-7500.

 Copyright 2019 KOLD News 13.
 All rights reserved.